-Artists are the sole benefactors of the Association’s financial objectives.
+Artists are the sole beneficiaries of the Association’s financial objectives.
 Student members receive a scholarship to help improve their standard of painting by providing funds for materials, tuition, etc. This provides them with the means to become an associate or full member of the Association.
 As a student improves, the scholarship is increased.

 When a student has reached a standard judged to be the equivalent to that of non-disabled professionals, associate or full membership is granted.